 During a sleeve gastrectomy, you will be given general anesthesia, which means you will be asleep and feel no pain throughout the procedure.
-Your surgeon will then create 4 to 5 small surgical openings on your abdomen.
+Your surgeon will then create 5 small surgical openings on your abdomen.
 The laparoscope and small surgical instruments are introduced through these openings into your abdomen.
-Your surgeon will then divide your stomach in a vertical manner and remove a major portion (80%) of your stomach.
+Your surgeon will then divide your stomach in a vertical manner and remove a major portion (80-90%) of your stomach.
 The remaining portion of your stomach is joined together using surgical staples.
 This results in a long tube like or banana-shaped stomach.

-Sleeve gastrectomy is an inpatient procedure requiring an overnight hospital stay.
-The surgery takes about 60 to 90 minutes.
-Depending on your condition, you may be given a clear-liquid diet the day of your surgery.
-You may be able to start a pureed diet before you go home.
+The Sleeve Gastrectomy procedure takes about 30-45 minutes to complete.
+You will be started on a clear liquid diet following the procedure.
 You will be given medications to help alleviate any pain or discomfort.
 You will be instructed on a special diet plan to avoid stretching your stomach.